SfC Home > History >

 Historical events

-The of the times are generally grouped according to date in this song until towards the end.
+The events are generally grouped according to date until towards the end of the song.

 After you finished the Mini-Quiz, see the next page: "We Didn't Start the Fire" (Facts) for an explanation of each item.